Salt & Wind Travel

 It’s a lesser-frequented part of Maui (meaning it’s a more sustainable travel option!) and will cut your drive time in half if you come from the major resort areas.
 This is a major plus when you’re getting up super early to make it in time to see the sunrise at Haleakalā.

-Aim to arrive at the summit at least 30 minutes before sunrise and give yourself at least one hour to drive from the park entrance to the summit.
+Plan to arrive at the summit at least 30 minutes before sunrise, and allow at least one hour to drive from the park entrance to the summit.
+In other words, plan to arrive at the park entrance gate at least 90 minutes before sunrise.

-In other words, plan to arrive at the park entrance gate no later than 90 minutes before sunrise.
-Also, keep in mind that the parking reservation doesn’t guarantee a spot in one specific lot—get there early so you can park as close to the overlook as possible.
+Also, remember that the parking reservation doesn’t guarantee a spot in a specific lot, so arrive early so you can park as close to the overlook as possible.

-Drive Times To Haleakalā
+Note The Drive Times To Haleakalā

 • Drive from Kahului, Wailea, or Lahaina to Haleakalā: If you’re coming from the Kahului airport, Wailea, or Lahaina, plan on at least two hours of driving.